-The benefit to putting together a comprehensive retirement plan with the help of an advisor is that it will assess every possible tool in the toolbox to determine which one fits your needs the best.
+The benefit of putting together a comprehensive retirement plan with the help of an advisor is that it will assess every possible tool in the toolbox to determine which one fits your needs the best.

 That’s nearly impossible to do on your own because most individuals won’t know about every tool or won’t have a great understanding of how to best utilize them.
-On this episode of the Money Wisdom podcast, we pull out a few questions from listeners that ask about some key planning items.
+In this episode of the Money Wisdom podcast, we pull out a few questions from listeners that ask about some key planning items.

 What they all have in common is that each of these things we talk about on the show touch on the different types of financial tools.
 None of these are going to be right or wrong for every person we work with but having a thorough understanding of how they are used will help you determine that.

 The first one we’ll cover is long-term care insurance.
 Our listener is battling Parkinson’s and likely won’t be able to find coverage.
 There are options to self-insure, which Joel will discuss on the show, along with some other considerations, and this is a very important discussion everyone should be having about retirement.